UniTN-Mechatronics/arduino-encoder-board/README.md

 }
 ```

-* if it's between the low and the high threshold, it will be calculated by a math formula which combine the two measures:
+* if it's between the low and the high threshold, it will be calculated by a mathematic formula which combine the two measures:

 ```c++
   double y = (encs.filters[i].get_speed() - encs.settings_u.settings.speed_th_l) / (encs.settings_u.settings.speed_th_h - encs.settings_u.settings.speed_th_l);